neb636/angular-reactive-primitives/projects/reactive-primitives/src/lib/utils/create-shared-composable/create-shared-composable.doc.md

 - The `cleanup` function is optional but recommended for proper resource cleanup
 - Uses `WeakMap` internally to ensure garbage collection
 - Different from `createSingletonComposable` which never cleans up the instance
+- **When using parameters**:
+  - Different parameter values create separate cached instances
+  - Same parameter values share a single instance
+  - Parameters must be JSON-serializable (primitives, arrays, plain objects)
+  - Functions, symbols, and circular references are not supported as parameters